 At the end of the course, the student will have in depth knowledge on the applications of Biomolecular Mass Spectrometry as applied in Life Science Research.

-This two weeks Biomolecular Mass Spectrometry course is an ‘advanced’ course, which means you must have a basic level of Mass Spectrometry knowledge.
+This Biomolecular Mass Spectrometry course is an ‘advanced’ course, which means you must have a basic level of Mass Spectrometry knowledge.

 Within the Utrecht University this level can be obtained by following the “Massaspectrometrie en Proteomics” Course given within the Molecular Life Sciences (MLS).